shrotofo/NLP_MODEL/README.md

 **Encoding Labels**: The categorical labels for tool, heading, and target are encoded into numerical values using LabelEncoder.

 *🤩 Loading and Parsing the JSON Data*

 The dataset is parsed from a JSON file and loaded into a pandas DataFrame, making it easy to manipulate and analyze.

 *🌐 Splitting the Data*

-Train-Test Split: The dataset is split into training and testing sets to evaluate the model's performance on unseen data.
+**Train-Test Split**: The dataset is split into training and testing sets to evaluate the model's performance on unseen data.
 This ensures that the model is not overfitting and can generalize well.

 *🛠️ Creating a Pipeline*